inca/cx-site/src/main/webapp/pages/web.md

     Note that you should also add an execution for `cfg` goal of `maven-cx-plugin` to your `pom.xml`, see the [Circumflex Maven Plugin documentation](/plugin.html#cfg) for more details.

+### Imports   {#import}

+All code examples assume that you have following `import` statement in code where necessary:

+    lang:scala
+    import ru.circumflex.core._

 ## Sample Applications   {#samples}

 There's a couple of projects hosted on [GitHub](http://github.com) that can help you understand